American Catholic Press

 by Father Michael Gilligan

-In some of our churches, hymns and Psalms are used that name God as Yahweh instead of “Lord.”
-Some of the most popular of these are “Yahweh, I Know You Are Near” by Dan Schutte, “Yahweh Is My Shepherd” by Millie Rieth, and “Yahweh Is the God of My Salvation” by Gregory Norbet.
+In some of our churches, hymns and Psalm translations are sung that name God as Yahweh instead of “Lord.”
+Some of the most popular of these are “Yahweh, I Know You Are Near”, by Dan Schutte, “Yahweh Is My Shepherd” by Millie Rieth, and “Yahweh Is the God of My Salvation” by Gregory Norbet.
 On the one hand, such liturgical use of Yahweh is an innovation; as far as can be determined, it was never used before in Christian liturgy.
-On the other hand, the hymns mentioned are in wide use and well received.
+On the other hand, the hymns and Psalm translations mentioned are in wide use and well received.
 They have been effective means of prayer for thousands of people.
+Here is an example of the effect of one of these songs:

-As the Second Vatican Council decreed, the words of a hymn are of the greatest importance.
+As the Second Vatican Council decreed, the words of a church song are of the greatest importance.
 In fact, the first reason why liturgical music matters is not that it is aesthetically pleasing, not that it fosters Notice that the Tetragrammaton is written in the ancient Hebrew (Paleo-Hebrew) script. participation, not that it highlights important parts of the liturgy, not that it is good art, and not that it provides a good human experience.
 The Council teaches that the reason why music is important is that it is joined to the words, which are themselves sacred.
-These texts, says the Council, should be in conformity with Catholic doctrine and should primarily be derived from Scripture and from liturgical sources.1 To what extent does use of the name Yahweh fulfill the command of the Council?
-Should hymns (or prayers) addressing God as Yahweh be used in the liturgy?
+These texts, says the Council, should be in conformity with Catholic doctrine and should primarily be derived from Scripture and from liturgical sources.2 To what extent does use of the name Yahweh fulfill the command of the Council?
+Should songs or prayers addressing or referring to God as Yahweh be used in the liturgy?

-To answer these questions, this article considers the origin and meaning of the divine name Yahweh (or more accurately, YHWH, which is called the “tetragrammaton” from the four letters used in the Hebrew), studies the contemporary use of this name, and sets forth arguments in favor of and against its use in liturgy during the proclamation of God’s Word and in hymns.
-At stake here is a question of the liturgical use of terms and concepts that are part of God’s living’ word, in the Bible.
+To answer these questions, this article considers the origin and meaning of the divine name Yahweh (or more accurately, YHWH, which is called the “tetragrammaton”3 from the four letters used in the Hebrew), studies the contemporary use of this name, and sets forth arguments in favor of and against its use in liturgy during the proclamation of God’s Word and in songs.
+At stake here is a question of the liturgical use of terms and concepts that are part of God’s living Word, in the Bible.

-To put it in other terms, a biblical name (in a sense) was an alter ego; it represented the person.4 To know someone’s name was to know who and what the person was: not only his or her character or qualities, but especially his or her power, role, or function—what the individual was empowered to do.
-To be without a name was to be worthless, of no importance (Job 30:8).
+To put it in other terms, a biblical name (in a sense) was an alter ego; it represented the person.6 To know someone’s name was to know who and what the person was: not only his or her character or qualities, but especially his or her power, role, or function—what the individual was empowered to do.
+To be without a name was to be worthless, of no importance.

 Insert